utiasDSL/gym-pybullet-drones/README.md

 `run_physics.py` is meant to test PyBullet's forces and torques in `p.WORLD_FRAME` and `p.LINK_FRAME`
 ```
 $ conda activate myenv		# If using a conda environment
 $ cd gym-pybullet-drones/
-$ python run_physics.py 		# use run_physics_standalone.py for a simple script that only depends on PyBullet
+$ python run_physics.py 	# Or run_physics_standalone.py
 ```
 `run_trace.py` replays and compare to a trace saved in [`trace_1.pkl`](/gym-pybullet-drones/gym_pybullet_drones/assets/trace_1.pkl)
 ```
 $ conda activate myenv		# If using a conda environment
 $ cd gym-pybullet-drones/
 $ python run_trace.py
 ```